-full a longer description of a server, e.g. "ESO Online Digitised Sky Survey Server" infoURL a URL pointing at a page with information about the server imageCredits a structure containing the same parts as a serverCredits structure but referring to the image data itself shortName an identifier for the set of images, to be used inside Stellarium minResolution minimum resolution, applies to all images in the set, unless otherwise specified at the image level maxBrightness the maximum brightness of an image, applies to all images in the set, unless otherwise specified at the image level subTiles a list of structures describing indiviual image tiles, or referring to another json file.
+full a longer description of a server, e.g. "ESO Online Digitised Sky Survey Server"

+infoURL a URL pointing at a page with information about the server imageCredits a structure containing the same parts as a serverCredits structure but referring to the image data itself shortName an identifier for the set of images, to be used inside Stellarium minResolution maxBrightness worldCoords subTiles imageCredits imageUrl textureCoords shortName (name for the whole set of images, e.g. "Nebulae")

+- minResolution minimum resolution, applies to all images in the set, unless otherwise specified at the image level - maxBrightness the maximum brightness of an image, applies to all images in the set, unless otherwise specified at the image level - subTiles a list of structures describing indiviual image tiles, or referring to another json file.
 Each subTile may contain:

-'''

-minResolution

-maxBrightness

-worldCoords

-subTiles

-imageCredits

-imageUrl

-textureCoords

-shortName (name for the whole set of images, e.g. "Nebulae")

 miniResolution (applies to all images in set)

 alphaBlend (applies to all images in set)

 subTiles list of images.
 Each image record has the following properties:

 imageCredits (itself a list of key/pairs)

 imageUrl (e.g. file name)

-worldCoords (a list of four pairs of coordinates representing the corners of the image)

-'''

-worldCoords (a list of four pairs of coordinates representing the corners of the image)textureCoords (a list of four pairs of corner descriptions. i.e. which is top left of image etc)
+worldCoords (a list of four pairs of coordinates representing the corners of the image) textureCoords (a list of four pairs of corner descriptions. i.e. which is top left of image etc)

-minResolution (over-rides file-level setting) maxBrightness
+minResolution (over-rides file-level setting)

+maxBrightness